authelia/authelia/docs/configuration/session.md

   secret: unsecure_session_secret

   # The time in seconds before the cookie expires and session is reset.
-  expiration: 3600 # 1 hour
+  expiration: 1h

   # The inactivity time in seconds before the session is reset.
-  inactivity: 300 # 5 minutes
+  inactivity: 5m

   # The remember me duration.
   # Value of 0 disables remember me.
   # Value is in seconds, or duration notation.
-See: https://docs.authelia.com/configuration/session.html#duration-notation
+See: https://docs.authelia.com/configuration/index.html#duration-notation-format
   # Longer periods are considered less secure because a stolen cookie will last longer giving attackers more time to spy
   # or attack.
 Currently the default is 1M or 1 month.
   remember_me_duration:  1M